 While most platformers don’t have much of a story, this one does have some dialogue between characters.
 Each character has their own abilities, so you need to switch between them.
 There are also boss battles that you need to defeat in order to progress.
 Overall, Aliens in the Attic is a unique side-scrolling platformer.
 It’s one of the best DS survival games and definitely worth picking up, even if you haven’t seen the movie.

-- Four different characters to play with, each with their own unique abilities
+- Choose from four different characters with unique abilities

 Touch the Dead